Sonic the Hedgehog (2006 video game): Design

-Silver the Hedgehog's gameplay style was born out of Sonic Team's desire to take advantage of Havok's realistic physics capabilities.
+Silver the Hedgehog's gameplay style originated from Sonic Team's desire to take advantage of Havok's capabilities.
 The first design concept for Silver's character was an orange mink; he attained his final hedgehog look after over 50 design iterations.
 In designing Shadow's gameplay, the developers abandoned the concept of firearms previously used in Shadow the Hedgehog (2005) in favor of combat elements to differentiate him from the other characters.
 Shadow's gameplay was further fleshed out with the addition of vehicles; each vehicle uses its own physical engine.
-The game also features several CGI cutscenes produced by Blur Studio.
+The CGI cutscenes were produced by Blur Studio.
 Animation supervisor Leo Santos said Blur faced challenges animating the opening scene due to the placement of Sonic's mouth.